tropicalcityv2g-hash/Powering-tropical-cities/README.md

 All generated figures and summary tables will appear in the *results* folder.

 ## Notes:

 i).
+Detailed description of each script is included in the top of script.

+ii).
 The code for **Battery degradation simulation** is adapted from BLAST-List (https://github.com/NREL/BLAST-Lite).
 All the revelant battery models and parameters can be found in that repository.

-ii).
+iii).
 Electricity demand and solar irradiance data are publicly available from the Energy Market Authority of Singapore (https://www.ema.gov.sg/resources/statistics).
 Data for the derivation of location-specific PV generation potentials are also publicly available as described in [1].
 Travel survey and census data are publicly available from the Singapore Department of Statistics (https://www.singstat.gov.sg/publications/reference/cop2020).
 Individual-level mobility data are not publicly available due to privacy considerations, while the data to reproduce the findings and figures in this paper are all available in this repository.

 [1].
 Caviezel, D., Waibel, C., Schläpfer, M. & Schlueter, A. Vehicle-to-grid coupled photo-voltaic optimization for Singapore at a district resolution.
 In 36th International Conference on Efficiency, Cost, Optimization, Simulation and Environmental Impact of Energy Systems (ECOS), 3327–3338 (2023).574